renovatebot/renovate/lib/modules/platform/gerrit/index.md

 ## Optional features

-The [Merge Confidence](https://docs.renovatebot.com/merge-confidence/) feature can be used.
+You can use the [Merge Confidence](https://docs.renovatebot.com/merge-confidence/) feature on the Gerrit platform.
-It needs only a corresponding Gerrit-Label and the permission to set the min/max value.
+For this to work, Renovate needs a Gerrit-Label and permission to set the min/max value.

 You must set a label, for Renovate to pass the information to the Gerrit changes.